napframework/nap/docs/doxygen/markdown/08_napkin.md

 - `F` to frame the selected handles inside the view (if no handles are selected, frame all)
 - `A` to frame the entire curve inside the view

-Use the buttons in the toolbar or `RMB` in the curve view to change the interpolation of segments Tangent handles can be "broken" for discontinuous curves or "aligned" for c2 continuous curves.
+Use the buttons in the toolbar or `RMB` in the curve view to change the interpolation of segments.

+Tangent handles can be "broken" for discontinuous curves or "aligned" for c2 continuous curves.

 Because of the one-dimensional evaluation nature of function curves, the editor will keep you from creating curves with "overhang" (ie. curves that have multiple solutions).